gevuong/SaladBar/README.md

-## Ensalada (Inspired by Agario and Burger Stacker)
+## Salad Bar (Inspired by Agario and High Burger)

 ### Background

 **NB**: You'll probably want to keep the Background section for your production Readme as well.

-Conway's Game of Life is a classic example of the concept of **cellular automata**.
-The original GoL is a 0-player game that plays out on a rectangular grid.
-Each cell on the grid is either dead or alive when the game begins.
-On the next iteration of the game (called a "generation") the cells follow these rules:
+Salad Bar, inspired by Agario and High Burger/Tower Stacker, involves the concept of collecting salad ingredients until the specified salad bowl is made.
+As more salad ingredients are made, the size of the salad bowl enlarges, making it more challenging to collect the desired ingredients.
+Salad Bar follows these rules:

-1) Any live cell with 2 or 3 live neighbors (defined to be the eight cells surrounding it) stays alive,
+1) Collect desired salad ingredients
-2) Any dead cell with exactly 3 neighbors will come to life,
+2) Avoid stacking non-salad ingredients (i.e. cat, pizza, bird poo)
-3) Any live cell with less than 2 neighbors or more than 3 neighbors will die.
+3) Finish salad with all the required ingredients to create salad type.

-There are many variations on the GoL.
 This simulation will incorporate several of those variations, outlined in the **Functionality & MVP** and **Bonus Features** sections.

 ### Functionality & MVP

-With this Ensalada simulator, users will be able to:
+With this Salad Bar simulator, users will be able to:

-- [ ] Start, pause, and reset the game board
+- [ ] Start and reset the game
-- [ ] Select squares to be alive in the initial state
+- [ ] Ability to move salad bowl horizontally
-- [ ] Choose from preset demo initial states
+- [ ] Catch falling salad ingredients in salad bowl, and avoid non-salad ingredients (like pizza)
-- [ ] Toggle between square, triangular and hexagonal grids with corresponding rule sets
+- [ ] Bowl enlarges as it collects more ingredients

 In addition, this project will include: